stephenfuqua/stephenfuqua.github.io/_posts/2015/2015-05-27-atom-visual-studio-code.md

 ---
 layout: page
 title: Atom and Visual Studio Code, JavaScript Perspective
 date: 2015-05-27
+basename: atom_and_visual_studio_code
 comments: true
 tags: [tools]
 ---

 Does <a href="https://code.visualstudio.com/">Visual Studio Code</a> measure up to its close kin, <a href="https://atom.io/">Atom</a>?

 A friend asked me what I thought of Code.
 When I installed it a few weeks ago, my first reaction was: this is nice, if you're not used to Atom already.
 Never satisfied with a simple gut reaction, I thought for a moment, and realized that I had not looked closely at Microsoft's additions – particularly, debugging.

 ## Overall Impressions